Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

-A. No person may operate a watercraft unless at least one U.S. Coast Guard approved personal flotation device for each person is on board, so placed as to be readily available for each person.
+A. No person may operate a watercraft unless at least one wearable U.S. Coast Guard approved personal flotation device for each person is on board, so placed as to be readily available for each person.

 B. No person may operate a personal watercraft or specialty prop-craft

 C. No person may operate a watercraft 16 feet or more in length, except a canoe or kayak, unless at least one readily accessible United States Coast Guard